warpas/juggernaut-project/README.md

         - Test app config with a few people
         - Streamline Toggl API to require as little config as possible.
 Probably the API key should be enough.
         - Record a short screencast on Google Calendar config steps and paste it here if necessary.

+    - Work weekly report separate from other weekly reports